oGGy990/certbot-dns-inwx/README.md

    The shared secret is your INWX 2FA OTP key.
 It is shown to you when setting up the 2FA.
 It is **not** the 6 digit code you need to enter when siging in.
 If you are not using 2FA, simply keep the value the way it is.
    For general syntax requirements of this file, see [here](https://configobj.readthedocs.io/en/latest/configobj.html#the-config-file-format).

-   Also note [these remarks](#usage-on-certbot--v170) if you are using an older version of certbot.
 3. Make sure the file is only readable by root!
-Otherwise all your domains might be in danger:
+Otherwise, all your domains might be in danger:
    ```
    chmod 0600 /etc/letsencrypt/inwx.cfg
    ```